Ekkoz897/42_Piscine_Ausgut_2022/README.md

 # 42_Piscine_Ausgut_2022

-Hey everyone, this is some of the work I did when I participated in the piscine at 42 school in Lisbon.
+This is some of the work I did when participating in the piscine at 42 Lisbon.

 I hope it helps you out !